 I am so happy to have been included in the Make It Merry holiday idea series.
-I offered to provide ideas on gift wrapping as I am always so inspired by the lovely ideas offered in blogland.
-Further down I will show you how I am wrapping gifts this Christmas, but first I thought I would share some fun favorites.
-Funkytime has provided a free download for pretty and perfect holiday party favors.
+I offered to provide Holiday Gift Wrapping Ideas as I am always so inspired by the lovely ideas offered in blog land.
+Further down I will share how I am wrapping gifts this Christmas, but first I thought I would share some of my favorites.
+Funkytime has provided a free download to create pretty and perfect holiday party favors.

 While Country Living used paper straws to create the star decoration, I am thinking that a few kids in my family might like a similar design made from Pixy Stix candy.

-This year I’ve tried out the Japanese tradition of furoshiki (fabric wrapping cloths) on the Fashionista~ complete with a vintage broach.
+This year I’ve tried out the Japanese tradition of furoshiki (fabric wrapping cloths).

 Smaller gifts such as lovely scented powder can be wrapped up in vintage handkerchiefs.

-Pretty poinsettia’s get fancy with a bit of old school tulle and sheer red ribbon.
+Pretty poinsettias were made fancy with a bit of old school tulle and sheer red ribbon.